Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 # You just didn't know with what

-Like all golden age stories, this one has a cast.
+Like all golden age stories, this one has a cast worth knowing.

-The Always-On Model — Never tires.
-Never sleeps.
-Scanning your open files, your recent edits, your local documentation, building and rebuilding its sense of what you might need next.
+The always-on model never tires and never sleeps.
+It scans your open files, your recent edits, your local documentation, building and rebuilding its sense of what you might need next.
 Every pause in your typing is an invitation.
 Every second of silence is filled with inference.
+I have never known anything that paid such close attention.

-The GPU — Called in when the real work starts.
-Doesn't do anything halfway.
-Fires up fully for every suggestion, every completion, every ghost-text rendering.
-Has no concept of a quick favor.
+The GPU is called in when the real work starts and does not do anything halfway.
+It fires fully for every suggestion, every completion, every ghost-text rendering.
+It has no concept of a quick favor.
+That is not a criticism.
+That is character.

-The Thermal Management System — The one who cleans up afterward.
+The thermal management system is the one who cleans up afterward.
 Spins the fans when things get too hot.
 Draws its own power to manage someone else's heat.
 Never complains.
-Never stops.
+I think about the thermal management system more than it knows.

 The GPU Tax